Are You Ready For An Audit?

-Whether it’s the ANA report that came out in 2016 making every client think their agency is essentially stealing from them, or the ever-increasing level of transparency being required by clients today, audits are becoming commonplace and have the potential to throw the entire agency into a tailspin of panic, anxiety and frustration for weeks or even months at a time.
+Whether it’s the ANA report that came out years ago convincing every client that their agency is essentially stealing from them, or the ever-increasing level of transparency being required by clients, audits are becoming commonplace and have the potential to throw the entire agency into a tailspin of panic, anxiety and frustration for weeks or even months at a time.

 Audits are designed to ensure agencies are operating properly with the necessary controls in place to protect client data and details and are complying with the terms of their agreements, but an audit can have the opposite effect on agencies.
 It can throw operations into disarray as employees are pulled off billable work to chase down old correspondence, reconstruct timelines or forage for unsigned documents that place the agency at risk of missing important client deadlines, stretching employee bandwidth too far and violating SOW terms.

 “We’ve gone through every year, four audits,” said Steve Orenstein, a CFO with over 40 years of agency experience speaking of his time at 72andSunny.
 “Two SOX compliance audits, 2 BDO audits as well as client audits.”